Ghost or something on a visit to Fort Christmas

 **Sure in the photo there is a reflection in the window.

-Side view of the porch, rocking chair and window
+Side view of the porch, empty rocking chair and window

 And I have attempted many scenarios to gain a understanding of how this particular reflection/refraction came to be.

 Where would an actual (live) person have to be standing to be viewed in the window pane to be sitting in the chair?
-What angle?
+At what angle?

-Note: We were the only two visitors that afternoon.
-So there were not any people around.....but.
+Note: We were the only two visitors that hot afternoon.
+So there were not other people around.
+(Not even the "I see dead people" crowd)

 Like I said, I laughed.
 There is no explanation.